Freequently Asked Question

 Do I need a travel Insurance?

 Yes, travel insurance is must for you in order to do your trek.
 You must check that it covers high altitude emergency evacuation/rescue and medical expenses.
+Consult with Barefoot Adventure officials before you choose an insurance plan.

 What is Acute Mountain Sickness and what shall I do in case of AMS?